-In fully implementing the new system, a new fleet of FRA-approved trainsets will be capable of reliable and safe 220 mph day-to-day operation.
-Schedules, up to five times faster than current rail services, would be competitive with air in many major markets.
-A California-specific fare structure may include different fares based on class of service and reflect time of day, week, and seasonal peaks, as well as advance booking.
-In general fares will be higher than current rail and bus fares and driving cost, reflecting value in time saved, but not higher than air fares.
-Service quality will be a major improvement over current modes of transportation, with near 100% on time performance, smooth comfortable rides, and the highest safety of any mode, as shown by the nearly 50 years of fatality-free high-speed rail transportation in Japan.
+The HST system will operate over 200 trains per day by 2035, carrying up to 100 million passengers statewide.
+Major benefits for mobility, economic activity, air quality, and land use development are documented in the 2005 CAHST Statewide Program EIS/EIR and the 2008 Bay Area to Central Valley Program EIS/EIR.
+Schedules, up to five times faster than current rail services, would be competitive with air in many of the major markets.
+The fare structure will be California-specific & may include different fares depending on class of service, and reflect time of day, week, and seasonal peaks, as well as time in advance of booking.
+In general, fares will be higher than current rail and bus fares and driving cost, reflecting value in time saved, but not higher than air fares.
+Service quality will be a major improvement over current modes, with near 100% on-time performance, smooth comfortable rides, and the highest safety of any mode of travel, as shown by nearly 50 years of fatality-free high-speed rail transportation in Japan.
 Station amenities will be appropriate for the various user markets.